Pursuing Equity and Environmental Justice

-Reform the Energy Facilities Siting Board (EFSB) to ensure environmental justice communities are represented in the decision-making process
+- Reforming the Energy Facilities Siting Board (EFSB) to ensure environmental justice communities are represented in the decision-making process and cumulative impacts are considered when siting new energy infrastructure.

 The 2022 Climate and Clean Energy Bill (H.5060)’s Impacts on Environmental Justice